 - Tuning range choices across 3-13 m as a result of the unparalleled library of the quantum cascade laser chip

 Moreover, the higher tuning speed allows for better signal averaging within a fixed data acquisition time frame, resulting in an improved SNR.
-An enhanced spectral repeatability, which denotes a lower variability in wavelength, and spectral content of the laser output, also facilitates higher SNR in spectroscopy applications.
+Enhanced spectral repeatability, which denotes a lower variability in wavelength, and spectral content of the laser output, also facilitates higher SNR in spectroscopy applications.

 To sum up, for applications of environmental monitoring using mid-IR spectroscopy, the HHOG laser convinces specifically with both rapid and high SNR data acquisition.